Renee Montoya: "Blackest Night"

 During the events of the 2009–2010 "Blackest Night" storyline, Montoya is tracked down by Lady Shiva, who claims that she wishes to test her in combat to see if she is a worthy successor to Victor.
-The two women engage in a brutal fist fight, only to be interrupted when Victor, now reanimated as a Black Lantern, arrives on the scene and attacks them.
+The two women engage in a brutal fist fight, only to be interrupted when Vic Sage, now reanimated as a Black Lantern, arrives on the scene and attacks them.
 After a drawn out battle, Renee discovers that Black Lanterns feed on emotions, and that if she is able to cut herself off from her feelings, she will become invisible.
 She does so, and angered, Victor stalks off into the night, searching for easier prey.
 Shiva reveals that she never intended to actually fight Montoya, but felt that attacking her would draw Victor out into the open so she could face him again.

 Some time after this, Montoya teams up with the Huntress to bring down the criminal network that Renee had earlier encountered.
 Eventually, the hitman known as Zeiss attacks the women, having been ordered by an unknown client to kill them.
 Renee appeals to the hitman's greed, offering him more money if he simply fakes their deaths and leaves them be.
 After this, Huntress takes Renee to Oracle for help in tracking down the client who put out the hit, and is flabbergasted upon discovering that Oracle is in fact "Commissioner Gordon's daughter".
 The two women eventually make their way to Oolong Island (home of the Doom Patrol), where they are arrested.
 After escaping from police custody, Huntress and the Question discovered that Vandal Savage is behind the human trafficking network they had been trying to shut down.
 Savage offers to shut down his criminal network in exchange for one of them taking the Mark of Cain, which had been branded onto his face by the Spectre during the events of Final Crisis.
 Renee ultimately chooses to accept the Mark of Cain, ending Savage's reign of terror but leaving her face disfigured.

 Following this, the Question appears alongside Batwoman as part of Wonder Woman's team of superheroines when a group of aliens attack Washington D.C.
 Rose Wilson jokingly asks her if she intends to seek an autograph from Wonder Woman, only for Renee to nervously remark that she is trying to work her way up to asking for one.